rbagg/foundonchat/blog/five-ai-queries.md

 date: 2025-10-11
 ---

-## Five AI Queries Your Tourism Business Should Own
+## 5 ChatGPT Queries Your Tourism Business Should Own

 Not all AI queries are created equal.
 Some drive bookings.
 Others waste your time.